 Yay for Sex!
-Today Marks 73 Years Since the Founding of the Kinsey Institute
+It’s Been 74 Years Since the Founding of the Kinsey Institute

 This post is also available in: ไทย